excellalabs/docker-workshop-2/README.2.md

 1. Create a ClusterIP Service for the API port: `kubectl expose deploy/elastic --port 9200`

+//TODO
+`kubectl expose deploy/elastic --type=NodePort`

 1. Look at IP address allocated: `kubectl get svc`

 1. Get the IP address of the service: `IP=$(kubectl get svc elastic -o go-template --template '{{ .spec.clusterIP }}')`

 1. Send some requests: `curl http://$IP:9200/`

+## **EXERCISE: Rolling update image**

+We're going to update the elasticsearch image, in this case just to a newer version, but it would work the same way if you updated code in your app and had a new version of an image to apply.

+1. `kubectl set image deployment/elastic elastic=elasticsearch:5`

 1. Clean up, `kubectl delete deploy/elastic`